Board of Directors

 Board Member Emeritus // Federal Way, Washington

-Gulsevin Kayihan is a Montessori educator of more than 40 years of experience.
-She is the Academic Director of Montessori Institute for Teacher Education and Montessori Academy at Spring Valley, the oldest Montessori School in the State of Washington, established in 1951 by Madeleine J. Justus.
 Gulsevin Kayihan is the co-author of more than 20 volumes of Montessori education textbooks for Montessori teachers.
-She is the recipient of several awards.
-In addition to her service for MACTE, she serves on the Pacific North West Montessori Association, Washington State Private Schools Advisory Committee, Spring Valley Montessori Boards, and Washington Federation of Independent Schools.
-She is involved with the education issues in Washington State.
+She is the recipient of several awards including the MACTE Wisdom of the Elders..
 Gulsevin Kayihan studied general science at the American College for Girls and has a degree in administration from the University of Bosphorous, Istanbul.
 She did her graduate studies in Montessori education at the University of Puget Sound.
-She has taught Early childhood through 8th grade and is a Montessori instructor at the Early Childhood and Elementary I-II levels.
+She was the Head of School, has taught Early childhood through 8th grade and is a Montessori instructor at the Early Childhood and Elementary I-II levels.

-Gulsevin loves nature, math, and science, and is an avid reader.
+Gulsevin loves nature, math, and science, gardening, and is an avid reader.
 She does international consulting and seminars.

 Vanessa Rigaud, Ed.D. – AMS